Va., Md. Republicans follow Trump playbook, questioning his defeat and refusing to concede.

 Griffith, in contrast, encouraged people on Facebook to contribute to Trump’s “official election defense fund,” with 50 percent of donations going toward Trump’s campaign account for debt retirement and the rest going to a “Recount Account.”

-Cline told his Facebook followers that he and other lawmakers sent a letter to Attorney General William P. Barr saying it was “appropriate for him to examine ‘substantial allegations’ of voter fraud that may exist … [I]n a close race such as this, we all should be insisting that every legal vote is counted before a winner is declared.”
+Cline told his Facebook followers that he and other lawmakers sent a letter to Attorney General William P. Barr saying it was “appropriate for him to examine ‘substantial allegations’ of voter fraud that may exist. . . .
+In a close race such as this, we all should be insisting that every legal vote is counted before a winner is declared.”

-And Wittman, saying courts should hear Trump’s case, also posted: “We must ensure the integrity of our elections and we must follow the laws on the books … every legally cast vote should be counted and every ineligible vote should not.”
+And Wittman, saying courts should hear Trump’s case, also posted: “We must ensure the integrity of our elections and we must follow the laws on the books. . . .
+Every legally cast vote should be counted and every ineligible vote should not.”

-Tucker Martin, who was communications director for then-Virginia governor Bob McDonnell (R), said Republicans’ refusal to acknowledge President-Elect Biden marks a refusal to “live in reality.”
-For Republicans accepting results in their own races but not in Trump’s, he said, “The election results aren’t a buffet.
+Tucker Martin, who was communications director for then-Virginia Gov. Bob McDonnell (R), said Republicans’ refusal to acknowledge Biden’s win is a refusal to “live in reality.”
+As for Republicans accepting results in their own races but not in Trump’s, he said, “The election results aren’t a buffet.
 You can’t choose the ones you like and not the ones you don’t.”

 Republicans have not won a statewide race in Virginia since McDonnell was elected in 2009.
 Martin said party leaders risk harming their brand by questioning the election results.

-“When you’re making claims of fraud about margins that large, you do two things that are both negative for future prospects,” Martin said.
-“One, you erode your voters’ trust in the process and thus their interest in participating it going forward.
+“When you’re making claims of fraud about margins that large, you do two things that are both negative for future prospects,” he said.
+“One, you erode your voters’ trust in the process and thus their interest in participating in it going forward.
 Two, you also refuse to adapt to Virginia’s political reality so you can hopefully be competitive going forward.

-“Every day you spend saying the last election was stolen is one day you lose to prepare the next election,” he said.
+“Every day you spend saying the last election was stolen is one day you lose to prepare the next election,” Martin said.

-While some candidates have refused to concede, others have conceded but continue to make claims of voter fraud, like Kim Klacik, a Maryland Republican who lost to Rep. Kweisi Mfume (D).
+While some candidates have refused to concede, others have conceded but continue to make claims of voter fraud, including Kimberly Klacik, a Maryland Republican who lost to Rep. Kweisi Mfume (D).

-She raised millions for the race after Trump boosted her viral campaign ad and says she may use leftover campaign funds to investigate results in her race, while also backing Trump’s efforts.
+She raised millions for the race after Trump boosted a viral campaign ad and says she may use leftover campaign funds to investigate results in her race, while also backing Trump’s efforts.

-“I will keep my eyes glued to the television and hope President Trump prevails,” she said in a video posted to Facebook Wednesday night.
+“I will keep my eyes glued to the television and hope President Trump prevails,” she said in a video posted to Facebook on Wednesday night.
 “If not, I still will support him 100 percent even after the fact.”

-Another long-shot candidate, Virginia Republican John Collick, rescinded his concession to longtime Rep. Bobby Scott (D) on Monday, as GOP-driven claims of “irregularities” picked up.
+Another long-shot candidate, Virginia Republican John Collick, rescinded his concession to longtime Rep. Robert C. “Bobby” Scott (D) on Monday, as GOP-driven claims of “irregularities” picked up.

 Virginia Republican Daniel Gade, who conceded to Sen. Mark R. Warner (D-Va.) the morning after the election, said he knows the losing candidates’ frustration — but said it’s time to accept reality.

-On Election Day, the Associated Press called the race at 7 p.m. for Warner, moments after the polls closed, which Gade said infuriated him.
+On Election Day, the Associated Press called the race for Warner at 7 p.m., moments after the polls closed, which Gade said infuriated him.
 He was leading by at least 200,000 votes in early returns — but then came the absentee ballots.
 He eventually lost by roughly half a million votes.

 Gade said he woke up the next day and accepted what he knew to be true: It wasn’t a conspiracy.
 Rather, more Democrats voted early and by mail, and those ballots were reported last.